Biological dispersal: Plant dispersal mechanisms

 Seed dispersal is the movement or transport of seeds away from the parent plant.
 Plants are limited by vegetative reproduction and consequently rely upon a variety of dispersal vectors to transport their propagules, including both abiotic and biotic vectors.
 Seeds can be dispersed away from the parent plant individually or collectively, as well as dispersed in both space and time.
-The patterns of seed dispersal are determined in large part by the specific dispersal mechanism, and this has important implications for the demographic and genetic structure of plant populations, as well as migration patterns and species interactions.
-There are five main modes of seed dispersal: gravity, wind, ballistic, water and by animals.
+The patterns of seed dispersal are determined in large part by the specific dispersal mechanism, and this has important implications for the demographic and genetic structure of plant populations, as well as their migration patterns and species interactions.
+There are five main modes of seed dispersal: gravity, wind, ballistic, water, and animals.

 Animal dispersal mechanisms

 Non-motile animals

-There are numerous animal forms that are non—motile, such as sponges, bryozoans, tunicates, sea anemones, corals, and oysters.
-In common, they are all either marine or aquatic.
+There are numerous animal forms that are non-motile, such as sponges, bryozoans, tunicates, sea anemones, corals, and oysters.
+What they share in common is that they are all either marine or aquatic.
 It may seem curious that plants have been so successful at stationary life on land, while animals have not, but the answer lies in the food supply.
 Plants produce their own food from sunlight and carbon dioxide—both generally more abundant on land than in water.
 Animals fixed in place must rely on the surrounding medium to bring food at least close enough to grab, and this occurs in the three-dimensional water environment, but with much less abundance in the atmosphere.

 All of the marine and aquatic invertebrates whose lives are spent fixed to the bottom (more or less; anemones are capable of getting up and moving to a new location if conditions warrant) produce dispersal units.
 These may be specialized "buds", or motile sexual reproduction products, or even a sort of alteration of generations as in certain cnidaria.

 Corals provide a good example of how sedentary species achieve dispersion.
-Corals reproduce by releasing sperm and eggs directly into the water.
-These release events are coordinated by lunar phase in certain warm months, such that all corals of one or many species on a given reef will release on the same single or several consecutive nights.
+Broadcast spawning corals reproduce by releasing sperm and eggs directly into the water.
+These release events are coordinated by the lunar phase in certain warm months, such that all corals of one or many species on a given reef release gametes on the same single or several consecutive nights.
 The released eggs are fertilized, and the resulting zygote develops quickly into a multicellular planula.
 This motile stage then attempts to find a suitable substratum for settlement.
-Most are unsuccessful and die or are fed upon by zooplankton and bottom dwelling predators such as anemones and other corals.
+Most are unsuccessful and die or are fed upon by zooplankton and bottom-dwelling predators such as anemones and other corals.
 However, untold millions are produced, and a few do succeed in locating spots of bare limestone, where they settle and transform by growth into a polyp.
 All things being favorable, the single polyp grows into a coral head by budding off new polyps to form a colony.